sebastianspicker/network-lantern/docs/README.md

 This page keeps the current readme guidance concise after earlier rough notes.

 ## Usage
-- Rewrote the ps1 explanation around the maintained behavior.
+- Made the run assumptions easier to check later.

 - Earlier scratch notes were compressed into the current guidance.